 Christopher is currently making The Home, an experiential durational piece of theatre about residential care, in collaboration with the Albany and Entelechy Arts, drawing on their years of shared work with older people.

 The Home will create an old people’s home where the audience are invited to spend two nights.
-They are the cared for during their stay.
-The staff are artists who all live in this kind of facility.
-They are the collaborators who will co-created this piece.
-They’ll spend the first 24 hours replicating the kind of behaviour they have experienced for themselves.
-Good, bad, messy, indifferent, ill-thought-through and wonderful.
-The varying degrees of care or not care that working within a capitalist framework that demands care is seen to be given and shareholders are seen to be paid.
+They will be ‘the cared for’ during their stay.
+The staff will be played by professional performers and community participants who are all older artists.
+The piece will be based on stories told by residents and staff living and working in care homes.
+They’ll spend the first 24 hours replicating the kind of behaviour older people have experienced in care homes; good, bad, messy, indifferent, ill-thought-through and wonderful.

 After 24 hours a transformation will occur.
 The staff will begin to change personality, the building to shape-shift.
 The dystopian will become a utopian possibility – a vision of how things could be.
 Of course, some people still won’t be happy.
 And this will lead to discussions of the grown-up nature of what we are dealing with.
 There are harsh realities: Old age isn’t for sissies.
 But dreaming, risk-taking and a desire to transcend the possible is the job of art and artists.
 The Home intends to push every boundary during audiences two night stay.
 And there will definitely be Bingo.